OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL-2.0.md

-* full 3D placement of elements
+* OPAL-T: 3D placement of elements
+    * Overlapping fringe fields now supported
-* integration of optimizer
+* Integration of optimizer
+* OPAL-Cycl: general trim coils added
+* OPAL-T: A flexible collimator with configurable hole placement (e.g. for multi-slit or pepper-pot) added
+* Method for scalable generation of particle distribution now provided
+* OPAL-T: Normalization of field maps can be switched off
-* scan option is removed
+* Scan option is removed
-* many more features
+* Many more features